 I want my dogs to have rich, rewarding lives doing the important work they were bred to do.
 I believe that single dogs do this work at their emotional expense and increased risk of physical harm from predators.
 If you would like to see more information about how I view this issue please see the “One Dog or Two” blog on the Blogs page.
 Click here to read Blog post.

 Livestock: I place puppies in working situations only.
 There are many, many breeds that are appropriate as companion dogs.
 In my opinion Maremmas are not one of them.
-I know that some owners are successful in keeping Maremmas as pets and I mean them no disrespect.
 I am currently the secretary of the Maremma Sheepdog Club of America.
 At least weekly I receive phone calls from frustrated and disappointed owners who want to relinquish their dog(s) to our rescue organization or a shelter.
 Most of the time when I ask enough questions it becomes evident that many of the “problem” behaviors stem from the time the dog was kept at a pet.
 I don’t want to see any of my dogs in this situation.

 To purchase dogs from me you must first own mammals for the puppies to bond with and guard.
 Small, gentle livestock just as hair sheep are ideal.

 Fencing: Woven wire fencing is essential and must be at least 4’ tall, preferably with an electric wire along the top.
 This fencing must go tightly against the ground in all places.
 I have not found Maremmas, kept as pairs, to be problematic in terms of staying where I ask them to work but since good fencing can save a dog’s life it is critical that the environment the puppies are asked to work in be well prepared for their arrival PRIOR to their arrival.
 I do ask for proof of both the presence of livestock and the quality of the fencing.
 In many cases using Google Earth makes this easy.